 Don’t forget to take breaks and step away from your to-do list.
 Don’t get so bogged down in your to-do’s that you aren’t having fun doing non-wedding things.

 Read your contracts.
 Be sure you understand the cancellation and postponement terms in all of your contracts.
 If it isn’t clear ask questions and get everything in writing.

 Choose a season-less style for Your Wedding.
 Embrace a design that could transition from one season to another, should you need to move your wedding date.
 Move away from planning your wedding for the season instead plan a wedding that is timeless and is easily transferable to any season.
 For example, cherry blossoms are only available in the spring and should you need to move to the fall they wouldn’t be available.

 Hire a Wedding Planner.
 Consider hiring a wedding planner to help guide you through the unknown.
 Our A. Dominick Events team promises to help you every step of the way, keep you organized, and keep you sane.
 We promise to use our experience to guide you and not make decisions for you.
 Above all, we want your wedding day to be above and beyond what you’ve always dreamed!

 When it comes to deciding on your wedding venue, it can feel very overwhelming!
+Do you want an outdoor wedding venue Virginia?
+How big should it be?
+Where will the guests stay?
+So many questions!
 So we thought it would be helpful to put together a list of our top hotel wedding venues in Washington DC in hopes that it will make your decision a little but easier and less stressful!

 Originally designed and built as a residential hotel in the 1920s, The Hay-Adams of today offers a historic location with a legacy of service and excellence.
 This unique Washington, D.C. venue features 6,350 square feet of elegant, bright and airy event space perfect for a wedding of up to 200 guests.